simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 Eg if you want to include equity, you can add `assets liabilities equity` or [`type:ALE`](hledger.md#account-types) arguments.
 (The balancing account is always excluded.)
 Revenues and expenses usually are not migrated to a new file directly; see `--retain` below.

+The generated transactions will have a `start:` tag, with its value set to `--migrate`'s `NEW` argument if any, for easier matching or exclusion.
+It's a good idea to provide a `NEW` argument, unique to the new file; the new year number is most often used.
+The other modes behave similarly.

 ### close --close